ioitiki/erc-drop/README.md

 - Are you running a version of node compliant with the `engines` requirement in `package.json`?
 If no, try `nvm use; rm -rf node_modules; yarn`

-# About OpenSea Creature Accessories
+# About OpenSea Valiant Accessories

 This is a sample ERC-1155 contract for the purposes of demonstrating integration with the [OpenSea](https://opensea.io) marketplace for crypto collectibles.
 We also include: